Deceptions

 Deceptions is a 1990 erotic drama film starring Nicollette Sheridan, Harry Hamlin and Robert Davi.
 It was directed by Ruben Preuss and written by Ken Denbow and Richard Taylor.
 The film received a nomination for a CableACE Award for "best international dramatic special or movie.
 AllRovi reviewer Linda Rasmussen called the film, "a remarkably predictable, non-erotic thriller with little to recommend it".

-Premise
+Plot

 A homicide cop falls for a beautiful suspect.
 When wealthy socialite Adrienne kills her husband Douglas, she claims self-defense.
 Nick, the cop assigned to the case is suspicious but becomes obsessed with the sensual young woman.

-DVD releases

-There are no plans to release this movie on DVD.